brittawi/SkiersProject/ReadMe.md

 5. Run the setup python file
 <br>```python setup.py build develop --user ```

-To use pretrained Halpe26 model download from the [Model Zoo](https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/MODEL_ZOO.md) and put the halpe26_fat_res50_256x192.pth file into the pretrained_models folder:
+To use pretrained Halpe26 model download from the [Model Zoo](https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/MODEL_ZOO.md) and put the halpe26_fat_res50_256x192.pth file into the pretrained_models folder.
+Also our pretrained models from the OneDrive should be put here.
+Note put it in the `/pretrained_models` folder under `/alphapose` and not the `/pretrained_models` higher as that is for gear classification:

     .
+    ├── alphapose
-    ├── ...
+    │   ├── ...
-    ├── pretrained_models
+    │   ├── pretrained_models
-    │   └── halpe26_fat_res50_256x192.pth
+    │   │   └── halpe26_fat_res50_256x192.pth
+    │   └── ...
     └── ...

-#### TODO
-#### AlphaPose Finetuning setup

-The train.py file did not run for us without fixing some errors first, to make it run we had to:
-1. Change the number of workers, we manually edited the DataLoaders in train.py to ``num_workers = 0```
-2. Disable the validation set, # TODO
 ### AlphaPose Usage

 #### Inference